 A sombre murkiness hovered in my train carriage yesterday morning; opposite me sat a young Muslim girl with downcast eyes & beside her, a woman clutching a Metro newspaper; its contextual accuracy so ambiguous I didn’t bother to grab a copy.
 The woman with the paper huffed and moved to the seat beside me, the front page of her paper imaging French fighter jets en route to Syria.
 How many innocent people will continue to be massacred at the hands of a merciless war?
 I thought to myself, as the woman tutted and threw her paper to the floor.
-I felt an unspoken tension which whispered prejudice and fear, with myself – edgy and paranoid – wishing to give some reassurance to the silent girl before me.
+I felt an unspoken tension which whispered prejudice and fear.
+Myself – edgy and paranoid – wished to give some reassurance to the girl before me.

-Who can we rely on to educate us?
-I remember being taught about the Holocaust in school and it was all numbers and figures – I felt nothing.
+So, who can we rely on to educate us?
+I remember being taught about the Holocaust in school and it was all figures and statistics.
 Nobody dared to communicate the true devastation of war, the horrors of ethnic cleansing, the helplessness of a brutal occupation.
-Nobody explained innocent citizens, just like you and me, have been endlessly terrorised and murdered for reasons that are beyond comprehension.
+Nobody explained that innocent civilians, just like you and me, have been endlessly butchered and terrorised.

 Since then, the state of the world continues to breed corruption.
 The only difference is that when Western land is targeted, appropriate coverage is received.
 Suddenly, the world feigns empathy and outrage: god bless the chosen ones.
 We belong to a society which says “You are more important than those born into poverty and chaos; enjoy your new iphone”.
 We continue with our busy lives, searching for ways to accumulate more of what we have; blissfully unaware of those who have nothing.